AusClimateService/hazards-drought/README.md

 | AI |:white_circle:<br>:white_circle:<br>:green_circle:|:white_circle:<br>:white_circle:<br>:green_circle:|:white_circle:<br>:white_circle:<br>:green_circle:|:white_circle:<br>:white_circle:<br>:green_circle:|:white_circle:<br>:white_circle:<br>:green_circle:|<ul><li>N/A</li><li>N/A</li><li>31 July</li></ul>|/g/data/ia39/ncra/<br>drought_aridity/ai/|28/06/24

 ## Figures:
-Figures for each 2D metric (SPI <= -1, AI, rainfall percentiles) and GWL as well as for changes relative to GWL 1.2 are located in the index directories (see data location in table above) in the sub directory `/figures/`. **Note: use updated figures in `/spi_figures_18July/`**!
+Figures for each 2D metric (SPI <= -1, AI, rainfall percentiles) and GWL as well as for changes relative to GWL 1.2 are located in the index directories (see data location in table above) in the sub directory `/figures/`.
 We have collated the SPI GWL change figures into an example plot visualised below.
 This figure depicts the change in 'time spent in drought (SPI <= -1)' for GWL 1.5, 2.0 and 3.0 relative to GWL 1.2 for the 10th, 50th and 90th percentile of the multi-model ensemble:
 ![Time spent in drought (SPI3 <= -1) change relative to GWL 1.2](figures/change_in_SPI.png)